AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-hue-picker.md

 ###:material-home-floor-3: Dynamic color

-I started my experiments with Google to find some random images for me, drag them into the Material Theme Builder and see what primary color (and secondary/tertiary colors of course) material 3 appears with.
+I started my experiments with Google to find some random images for me, drag them into the Material Theme Builder and see what primary color (and secondary/tertiary colors of course) Material 3 appears with.

 In doing so, I sometimes got confused because the theme didn't always really change.
 So I had to look more closely.